joepk90/springboot-mastering-rest-api-development/README.md

 To inspect a JWT token the folling websote can be used: [jwt.io](https://jwt.io)

+# How to Use/Test the API

+## Testing
+To get an understanding of the basic endpoints and the payment flow, see the following [testing.md](https://github.com/joepk90/springboot-mastering-rest-api-development/blob/main/testing.md) file.

-# Stripe
+## Stripe
 A webhook is used to manage the Stripe checkout flow.
-See the `stripe-testing.md` file for more info.
+See the [stripe-testing.md](https://github.com/joepk90/springboot-mastering-rest-api-development/blob/main/stripe-testing.md) file for more info.